peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static string ResolveAlias(
         string name);

 Resolves a character encoding's name to a standard form.
 This involves changing aliases of a character encoding to a standardized name.
 In several Internet specifications, this name is known as a "charset" parameter.
-In HTML and HTTP, for example, the "charset" parameter indicates the encoding used to represent text in the HTML page, text file, etc.
+In HTML and HTTP, for example, the "charset" parameter indicates the encoding used to represent text in the HTML page, text file, or other document.

 <b>Parameters:</b>